-This is the procedure for turning off the power of a disk controller (see Figure 25):
+This is the procedure for turning off the power of a disk controller:

-- 1. Open the front door on the controller and swing open the swing frame. - Set the applicable CONTROLLER POWER circuit breaker to OFF.
+- 1. Open the front door on the controller and swing open the swing frame. - 2.
+Set the applicable CONTROLLER POWER circuit breaker to OFF.

 DISK DRIVE POWER TURN OFF